Recent Advances in MST and EISCAT/Ionospheric Studies – Special Issue of the Joint MST15 and EISCAT18 Meetings, May 2017

 - MST radars

 Before submitting your manuscript, please ensure you have carefully read the submission guidelines for Earth, Planets and Space.
 The complete manuscript should be submitted through the Earth, Planets and Space submission system.
 To ensure that you submit to the correct special issue please select the appropriate special issue in the drop-down menu upon submission.
-In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the special issue on Advancement of our knowledge on Aso volcano: Current activity and background.
+In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the special issue on Recent Advances in MST and EISCAT/Ionospheric Studies – Special Issue of the Joint MST15 and EISCAT18 Meetings, May 2017.
 All submissions will undergo rigorous peer review and accepted articles will be published within the journal as a collection.

 Lead Guest Editor